OwaisUghratdar/OwaisUghratdar/README.md

 ## Hi there 👋

+I'm a 4th-year computer science student with the passion to solve problems and build new things.
+I have a wide array of experiences which I gained through different avenues.
+I am looking for internship opportunities to learn new skills and gain new experiences.

 <!--
 **OwaisUghratdar/OwaisUghratdar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.